 However, there are issues.
 A slightly lower battery life is a bit annoying but easily bypassed in a day by trying to conserve battery life.
 While there is no official coating, the earbuds claim to be “sweatproof” so there’s probably some sort of coating on them.
 With that being said, I wouldn’t go testing that if you want to keep them working.

 Still, these earbuds are solid performers and, while light on the features, still stand up to every other pair on this list.

 Rounding out the list is a pair of earbuds that attempt to give the best of all of the rest.
 Starting off, the performance comes in just shy of the Senso offering.
 The lows are full and rounded and the highs are present, while not being too offensive.
 A slightly more scooped sound is present which may not be your preference, but certainly isn’t too over-exaggerated.

 In addition to the excellent performance, these earbuds also hold the longest battery life of any pair of this list, as well as carrying the top IPX7 coating to totally waterproof them.
 The bar that hits over the ear give some stability overall.
 However, these hooks cannot be molded to fit your ear so they may not provide the most secure fit.

 Still, these headphones offer fantastic performance and a feature set to match with top-class waterproofing and battery life.

-With all of that being said, there are an absolutely insane amount of wireless earbuds in this price bracket, and even more if you’re willing to extend your budget a little bit.
-However, at $50, each of these earbuds offer an excellent price to performance ratio, granting solid auditory response and plenty of features to satisfy.
+With all of that being said, there are an absolutely insane amount of wireless earbuds in this price bracket, and even more, if you’re willing to extend your budget a little bit.
+However, at $50, each of these earbuds offers an excellent price to performance ratio, granting solid auditory response and plenty of features to satisfy.

 In addition, all of the earbuds carry the Bluetooth 4.1 standard which gives connection at around 30 feet away, granting plenty of room between your device and the earbuds.